Explore The Pala Empire

 Sogdians: Silk Road Traders

-The Sogdian people were originally from an area now associated with eastern Iranian but were later concentrated in Central Asia,...
+The Sogdians were originally an eastern Iranian civilisation but were later concentrated in Central Asia, with Samarkand as the main...

 Umayyad and Abbasid Caliphates (656-1000)